leonhard-s/auraxium/README.md

 #### Named Objects

 Named objects are based off the `Named` class and always cached.
-This base class adds the `.name(locale='en')` method, and also modified the `.get_by_name()` method to use its own cache.
+This base class adds the `.name(locale='en')` method and overwrites the `.get_by_name()` method to use its own, modified cache.

-This caching strategy is similar to the one used for IDs, except that it uses a string constructed of the lowercase name and locale identifier to store objects (e.g. `'en_sunderer'`).
+This caching strategy is almost identical to the one used for IDs, except that it uses a string constructed of the lowercase name and locale identifier to store objects (e.g. `'en_sunderer'`).

 ### Caching